skyler-guha/rest-solace/README.rst

 Note:
     | Right now the focus of this library is on the 'messaging' mode for solace message VPNs.
     | In the future I plan to add better support for 'gateway' mode as well.
+    | This library currently uses SEMPv2 for management.

 Getting started with Solace:
 -----------------------------